If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Ending

 During the game's ending, the Japanese version shows the Culture Brain as a graphic logo, while the U.S. version shows it in plain text.
-Also, at the very end, the word "end" appears below the two heroes in the Japanese version, followed by a text screen appears.
-In the U.S. version, the "end" word was removed from under the heroes and moved to the next screen.
+Also, at the very end, the word "end" appears below the two heroes in the Japanese version, followed by a text screen advertising the upcoming Chojin: Ultra Baseball (aka Baseball Simulator 1.000).
+In the U.S. version, the "end" word was removed from under the heroes and moved to the next screen, replacing the advertisement.
+This was likely done due to Baseball Simulator 1.000 already having been out in the US for almost a year by the time Little Ninja Brothers was localized.

 Japan US